Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

         [ 1 0 1 0 1 0 ] (42)  Numeric form
               ⬑ Truncated bit width

-Here, the logical form is a _byte_ - but that's not a hard requirement, just the universal standard.
+Here, the logical form is a _byte_ - but that's not a hard requirement, just a universal standard.

 This is what we ultimately will be exploiting to facilitate binary synthesis!
 Some values can be stored in _far less bits_ than they're logically stored at, and the quality of that is what this solution highlights.